 - Corfe Castle – Purbeck’s iconic ruin sits atop a hill at the entrance to the village of the same name.
-Regular historic reenactments, fairs and family fun events run in its grounds – and a trip to Corfe Castle Model Village is a must while you’re here
+Regular historic reenactments, fairs and family fun events are held in its grounds

-- Dorset Adventure Park near Corfe Castle and Splashdown in Poole – a day out for kids and big kids alike not to be missed.
-Splashdown has indoor flumes and outdoor slides, and Dorset Adventure Park has a giant outdoor floating Wibit Water Park.
-Both have refreshment options
+- Dorset Adventure Park near Corfe Castle and Splashdown in Poole – A day out for kids and big kids alike not to be missed.
+Splashdown has indoor flumes and outdoor slides, and Dorset Adventure Park has a giant outdoor floating water park

-- Swanage Railway – step back in time as you ride the steam train through the Purbeck Hills.
-It runs from Swanage to Norden, stopping at Corfe Castle, Harman’s Cross and Herston and holds several events throughout the year
+- Swanage Railway – Step back in time as you ride the steam train through the Purbeck Hills.
+It runs from Swanage to Norden, stopping at Corfe Castle, Harman’s Cross and Herston and holds various events throughout the year

-- Lulworth Estate – home to the stunning limestone arch of Durdle Door and enclosed Lulworth Cove where you’ll be spoilt for choice with ice cream parlours, pubs and even a chocolate shop.
+- Lulworth Estate – Home to the stunning limestone arch of Durdle Door and enclosed Lulworth Cove where you’ll be spoilt for choice with ice cream parlours, pubs and traditional chocolate shop.
 A visit to Lulworth Castle is also a must

-- Studland Bay – there are three beaches and stunning sand dunes and heathland walks just a short drive from Swanage or Corfe (also accessible via the Studland ferry)
+- Studland Bay – There are four main beaches and stunning sand dunes and heathland walks just a short drive from Swanage or Corfe Castle (also accessible via the Sandbanks Ferry)